Office hours: Tuesday, 12:00 pm - 14:00 pm

 8

-International economics (foundation course)
+International economics (basic course) or

 Economics of Global Trade (advanced course in English)